+The increase in revenues in absolute dollars and percentage terms in the United States from 2018 to 2019 reflected improved licensing and related revenues, reaching an all-time highs.
 The increase in revenues in absolute dollars and percentage terms in the United States from 2017 to 2018 reflected higher licensing and royalty revenues mainly due to more connectivity design starts, licensing activities and royalty contribution.
-The decrease in revenues in absolute dollars and percentage terms in the United States from 2016 to 2017 reflected lower licensing and royalty revenues mainly due to less design starts and licensing activities, and a continued design-out of two of our handset baseband customers.
+The increase in revenues in absolute dollars and percentage in the EME region from 2018 to 2019 primarily reflected higher royalty revenues due to a share gain at a large U.S. handset OEM and customer shipment ramps in non-handset baseband products, offset by lower licensing revenues.
 The increase in revenues in absolute dollars and percentage in the EME region from 2017 to 2018 primarily reflected higher royalty revenues due to a share gain at a large U.S. handset OEM coupled by higher ASP for LTE shipments, offset by lower licensing revenues.

-The slight increase in revenues in absolute dollars and the decrease in percentage in the EME region from 2016 to 2017 primarily reflected lower licensing revenues for base station applications offset by higher royalty revenues, mainly from handset baseband products.
+The decrease in revenues in absolute dollars and percentage in the APAC region from 2018 to 2019 was due to lower licensing revenues, partially offset by higher handset baseband royalties following a gradual recovery in the cellular industry, and strong contribution of non-handset baseband products, especially contribution from our new sensor fusion business.

-The information contained herein may not be copied, adapted or distributed and is not warranted to be accurate, complete or timely.
-The user assumes all risks for any damages or losses arising from any use of this information, except to the extent such damages or losses cannot be limited or excluded by applicable law.
-Past financial performance is no guarantee of future results.

 The decrease in revenues in absolute dollars and percentage in the APAC region from 2017 to 2018 primarily reflected significantly lower handset baseband royalties following a challenging year for the entire cellular industry, in particular in the first half of 2018.
-The increase in revenues in absolute dollars in the APAC region from 2016 to 2017 primarily reflected higher licensing activities associated with many of our newer non-handset baseband customers and technologies for base stations and vision, as well as higher royalties, mainly from a first time base station customer that ramped up production in 2017.